LewisRye/the-healthy-kitchen/README.md

 npx vite
 ```

+### Run the Backend

-For the server, in a separate terminal, run:
+For the server, run:

 ```bash
 node server
 ```

-Once the server is running, you will be able to visit the website at `http://localhost:5173/index.html`
+> Once the server is running, you will be able to visit the website at `http://localhost:5173/`